The Wallis Annenberg Center for the Performing Arts

 This new venue transforms a city block into a vibrant arts destination and a major cultural and education hub for audiences of every age, with two distinct, elegant buildings: the renovated historic 1934 Italianate-style Beverly Hills Post Office and the new, contemporary 500-seat, state-of-the-art Bram Goldsmith Theater.
 Within the Post Office, existing spaces have been transformed into the 150-seat Lovelace Studio Theater, a café and gift shop.
 The grounds also feature a sunken sculpture garden, elegant landscaping and a promenade terrace.

-In 2014 The Wallis begins a year-round program of professional theater classes for young people ages eight to eighteen, with classrooms and administrative areas located in the post office.
+In 2014 The Wallis began a year-round program of professional theater classes for young people ages eight to eighteen, with classrooms and administrative areas located in the post office.
 Drawing from the rich talent pool of Los Angeles’s entertainment industry, a faculty of professionals and theater educators serve as directors and teachers of the program, providing a diverse arts curriculum.
 The school offers exciting, unique opportunities for students to study with guest artists that are appearing at the Goldsmith and the Lovelace.